pablosr11/mentes-voice-journal/readme.md

 ## todo
 - add usage limits until payment included? or some way of reducing costs.
 - only backend writes to DB - frontend only reads
+- text search on notes!
+- styling the notes w date + title.
 - refactor data models and data flows -> copy to offline and dont pull again. if status == complete. what are implications.
 - refactor code (dry, data models, minimal local storage so we dont have to sync.)
 - read: https://firebase.google.com/docs/projects/api-keys + same for storage + firestore